This post contains affiliate links. Please read our disclosure.

 11) Think Imaginatively About Life’s Big Questions

-Deepen your thinking skills by using logic, reasoning, and puzzles.
-Pondering life’s big questions challenges your imagination to think in new ways.
-You’ll begin to see possibilities others may miss.
-The questions do not have to be deep, philosophical inquiries, but rather simple ones that will allow you to view beyond the fringes of your mind.
+Deepen your thinking skills through logic, reasoning, and puzzles.
+Pondering life’s big questions challenges your imagination and reveals possibilities others may miss.
+These questions don’t need to be philosophical—they can be simple, yet they allow your mind to think beyond its usual boundaries.

 12) Practice Breathing Techniques

-Deep breathing can also enhance visualization skills by increasing oxygen levels in the brain.
-Try to start a breathing regimen that you can adhere to every day, even if it’s five minutes per session.
-You are allowing your body to relax naturally, and when it is in an unpressured state, it can recall ideas more easily, as well as increase your capability for imagination.
+Deep breathing can enhance visualization skills by increasing oxygen levels in the brain.
+Start a simple breathing routine that you can follow every day, even if it’s just five minutes per session.
+This helps your body relax naturally, allowing your mind to recall ideas more easily and boosting your capacity for imagination.

 13) Create Lists